-It is essentially a document designed to give the claimant peace of mind; legally stating that they won’t have to pay their solicitor a penny if their claim is unsuccessful.
+It is essentially a document designed to give the claimant peace of mind.

-The government changed the rules in April 2013 and removed the requirement for the third party to pay the success fee so almost all law firms now charge 25% of the client’s compensation.
+The government changed the regulations in April 2013 and removed the requirement for the third party to pay the success fee, so almost all law firms now charge up to 25% of the client’s compensation for their services.

 This means if you were to be awarded £2,000 in compensation, the law firm representing you would keep £500 (25%) for the work they did on your claim.
 It means that instead of the insurer paying the law firm’s fees, now the injured person has to.